mytv1/blockchain_go/README.md

 I'm not good at English.
 So please tell me if there is something make you hard to understand.

 I'm also new in Golang and Blockchain.
-So if you spot any problem in my code, please feel free to correct it.
+So if you spot any problem in my code, please feel free to correct it.\

-TODO memo :
-Part 4:
-- [x] Wallet creating mechanism with command line.
-(Like `simplebc cw`)
-- [x] Wallet private key storage in config.json (No sercurity - but easy to learning)
-- [ ] Command to node for address printing

-Part 5:
-- [ ] Create a transaction by command line.
-(Like `simplebc tx -from addr1 -to addr2`)
-- [ ] Send that transaction to a node.